Marcos Maidana

 Marcos René Maidana (born 17 July 1983) is an Argentine former professional boxer who competed from 2004 to 2014.
-He held world championships in two weight classes, including the WBA (Regular) super lightweight title from 2011 to 2012, and the WBA welterweight title from 2013 to 2014.
+He held the WBA (Regular) super lightweight title from 2011 to 2012, and the WBA (Regular) welterweight title from 2013 to 2014.
 A versatile brawler in the ring, Maidana was well known for his formidable punching power, and was never stopped in any of his five losses.

 Professional career

 Light welterweight

 Maidana started his career in 2004 before turning 21 years old.
 He fought his first 18 fights in his native Argentina over two years, winning all, including 17 via stoppage.
 On his 18th bout, he won the WBA Fedelatin super lightweight title.
 Over the next year, Maidana only fought once in Argentina, five times in Germany and once in Panama.
 At the end of 2008, Maidana had a professional record of 25–0, with 24 stoppages.

 Maidana vs. Kotelnik

 On 2 February 2009, Maidana challenged for his first world title, the WBA super lightweight championship against Andreas Kotelnik at the StadtHalle in Rostock, Germany.
 Kotelnik beat Maidana via controversial split decision, with the judges scoring the fight 115–114, 113–115, and 115–113 in Kotelnik's favor.
 Maidana was credited with landing 342 of 1241 punches thrown (28%), with 259 of them being power punches and Kotelnik was more accurate in landing 229 of his 655 thrown (35%).